Thomas D'Alesandro III: Mayor of Baltimore

+Ultimately, the activism resulted in considerable downsizing of the Key Highway at Federal Hill from 14 lanes to Four, averting tunnels under Federal Hill Park.
+A pocket park was proposed as a buffer, today's Robert Baker Park, as a lasting reminder of Mayor D'Alesandro's significant and successful effort to mediate between Federal transportation forces and local advocacy on behalf of the community.

 Just four months after D'Alesandro's inauguration, the Baltimore riot of 1968 erupted after the assassination of Martin Luther King Jr., and Maryland Governor Spiro Agnew called National Guard troops in to control the situation.

 D'Alesandro, who took office vowing to "root out every cause or vestige of discrimination", remained proud throughout his life of his progressive record on civil rights.
 As mayor, he appointed multiple African-Americans to his administration, some of them, such as George Russell Jr., the city solicitor and member of the Board of Estimates, the first African Americans to hold those positions.

 In 1971, D'Alesandro stepped down as mayor and retired from politics and went into private law practice.
 Years later, D'Alesandro insisted that the riots were not the reason that he walked away from politics.
 He said that the reason was simply that he had five children and his mayoral salary was not sufficient for him to support his family.

 In 1998, Jack Eddinger, D'Alesandro's former press secretary, wrote in The Baltimore Sun that "Tommy D'Alesandro was Baltimore's first modern mayor.
 He not only presided over its emergence as a Renaissance City that it is today, but he gave it unmatched leadership.
 Much of what other mayors get credit for began in those tumultuous four years, from urban design and labor law reform to streamlined governmental administration and the flowering of the vital alliance between the city and the Greater Baltimore Committee".